 3. Define your CRM goals

-Once you’re done studying your own business, think about what you want to achieve with a CRM system.Setting goals ahead of time is a crucial part of your CRM strategy as it keeps you focused on the features that actually affect your business and its bottom line.
+Once you’ve dived into your existing processes and data, it’s time to think about your goals and how you want a CRM system to help you achieve them.Setting goals ahead of time is a crucial part of your CRM strategy as it keeps you focused on the features that actually affect your business and its bottom line.

 A few examples of SMART goals might be:

 - Achieving 80% customer satisfaction by May 1

 - Increasing social media followers by 30% by October 31

 - Improving email marketing click rates by 20% by year-end

 4. Leverage data to improve productivity

 Leveraging CRM data quickly will save your employees time and empower them to perform their best.
 In fact, research suggests that data-driven companies are far more productive and efficient than non-data-driven companies.

 Making data available to all departments involved in the CRM process also ensures communication is streamlined and made transparent at all times.
 This way, the sales team for example never double handles data or waste time asking customers the same questions twice.

 5. Deliver personalized customer experiences